saharjazmati/evaluate-news-nlp/README.md

-# # Udacity: Evaluate a news article with Natural Language Processing
+## Evaluate a news article with Natural Language Processing

 ## Overview